CDT-PISA/CDT_2D/README.md

 ## TODO

 - ~~Write the moves~~
-- Insert save methods for simulation results (volume, spatial_profile, ...)
-- Write python script for graphical elaboration
+- ~~ Write python script for graphical elaboration ~~
-    - and maybe include in the script simulation launching and results collecting
+    - ~~ and maybe include in the script simulation launching and results collecting ~~
+- New observables
+    - Insert save methods for simulation results
+- Simulation stop

+### Simulation
+This is the real missing thing: DEBUG

+Idea: sometimes in the plots appear slice of spatial volume 2.
+It should not happen.
+Moreover they never appear with spatial volume 1, maybe these attempts are the cause of errors.

 ### Python
-In the Python script would be nice if the following things were done:

-- explores the directory "output/" and finds the last one in sequential (maybe they will be called "output/results1","output/results2",... or "output/out1",... or "output/run1",... or something else)
+The only things really remain to do is:

+- find new observables for new plots
-- creates a new directory for the current simulation
+- manage condition for simulation stop

-- launch the simulation with a parameter for the path (and maybe the cosmological constant lambda, so that all the interactions are through Python, and there will be no need to touch again the C++ code once it works)
-- loads the data produced by the simulation
+the rest is:

-- creates the plots
+- find meaningful names for objects in the script

-would be interesting if the last two step could be done simultaneously with the simulation (for long runs)
+- find meaningful name for THE script
+- write docs and docstrings